Dr. Andrew Seigel is the Associate Professor of Clarinet at the State University of

 Louisiana, and was a featured performer at the 1998 Fulbright Musical Gala in Berlin,

-As a chamber musician, Dr. Seigel plays in the Fredonia Woodwind Quintet.
-He also
+As a chamber musician, Dr. Seigel plays in the Fredonia Woodwind Quintet and the Buffalo

 Dr. Seigel is an active performer, clinician and adjudicator.
-He has recently has
+He has recently given

-given clinics NYSSMA Winter Conferences and the College Music Society’s Regional Conference.
+clinics at NYSSMA Winter Conferences and the College Music Society’s Regional Conference.

-He performed and presented research at the International Clarinet Association’s 2008
+in Maine.
+He performed and presented research at the International Clarinet Association’s